whitneywooyy/ecommerce-part-two/README.md

 ##Step 8: If you have time, make it pretty using bootstrap, another library, or design it yourself

-#Day Three
-##Step 1: Indexing
+##Step 9: Indexing
 Add indexing for the email field on customer and the name field on products.
 This will make our api calls much quicker in the future as the application and data grow.

-##Step 2: Add more ways to query
+##Step 10: Add more ways to query
-Exapand on the query function in the product service layer that we built to use _id and name.
+Expand on the controllers that we built to be able to query by name as well as _id.

 On your `GET /products` add a query string parameter called `query` that will include key words that you define.